Supergirl in other media: Justice League Unlimited

-It is revealed that scientists from Project Cadmus created Galatea, an evil clone of Kara, for nefarious purposes.
-The clone is a more mature version of Kara, and in appearance and costume is a homage to Power Girl.
-Kara, accompanied by Green Arrow and Question travel to S.T.A.R.
-Labs to investigate.
-From this episode on, Green Arrow becomes a sort of father figure to Kara and frequently discusses her with Superman.
-In the episode "Far From Home", Green Arrow tells Superman that he and Black Canary planned on bringing Supergirl out to celebrate her twenty-first birthday.
-With the re-introduction of Kara Zor-El to regular DC continuity, she is also referred to once again as Superman's cousin, but as an adoptive one.
+Supergirl appears in Justice League Unlimited as a member of the Justice League.
+It is revealed that, during the events of the Superman: The Animated Series series finale "Legacy", scientists from Project Cadmus acquired some of Supergirl's DNA, which they used to create Galatea, an evil clone of her who visually resembles Power Girl.

-In the episode "Chaos at the Earth's Core", Supergirl has a new costume with a blue shirt and red skirt.
-This color scheme resembles Superman's costume palette.
+In the episode "Chaos at the Earth's Core", Supergirl debuts a new costume with a blue shirt and red skirt.
+This color scheme resembles Superman's costume palette, and was designed in honor of him.

-In "Far From Home", Supergirl, along with Green Lantern and Green Arrow, encounters Legion of Super-Heroes members Brainiac 5 and Bouncing Boy.
-They have brought the three modern heroes to the 31st century to aid them in defeating the Fatal Five, who have mind controlled the Legion.
-However, Brainiac 5 tells Green Lantern and Green Arrow that 30th century history says that Supergirl never returned to her own time; Brainiac 5 and Bouncing Boy assume this indicates that she will die while on this mission.
-As Kara experiences the technology and society of the 30th century, which is similar to that of her lost homeworld, she becomes more and more conflicted about returning to the past, where she has never felt that she fits in.
+In "Far From Home", Supergirl, along with Green Lantern and Green Arrow, are transported to the 31st century by Legion of Super-Heroes members Brainiac 5 and Bouncing Boy to aid them in defeating the Fatal Five, who have mind controlled the rest of the Legion.
+However, Brainiac 5 tells Green Lantern and Green Arrow that 31st century history says that Supergirl never returned to her own time, which he assumes to mean that she will die while on this mission.
+As Kara experiences the technology and society of the future, which is similar to that of her lost homeworld, she becomes conflicted about returning to the past, where she has never felt that she fits in.
 Finally, she and Brainiac 5 develop romantic feelings for each other, and when Green Lantern and Green Arrow prepare to return to the past, she tells them that history will be fulfilled since she is staying in the future as a member of the Legion.

 Supergirl also appears in the Justice League Unlimited tie-in comics.
-This version apparently remains in the 21st century, as she is still part of the Justice League (wearing her original costume) after Huntress is allowed back into the League (which doesn't happen during the show's run).